 Visiting the Museum

 The museum is situated at 26 South Quay in Great Yarmouth.
 Visits usually take between one to two hours.
 There is full wheeled access to the galleries, shop, toilets and Maritime Courtyard.
-There is a car park directly adjacent to the museum.
+There is a pay and display car park located next door to the museum.

 Directions from Norwich A47: